 For the phase with "OK" displayed, a manual confirmation is required for entering the next commissioning step.
-Click "[]]" to display relevant information detected on this phase, which provides references for selection.
+Click "U" to display relevant information detected on this phase, which provides references for selection.
 Click "Close" to close the information (the number of commissioning units is displayed in "3 Confirm ODU Basic Module NO." and "4 Confirm IDU NO."; the preheating period is displayed in "8 Compressor.
 Preheat Confirmation").

-(after troubleshooting, the unit automatically enters the next step if no "OK" exists or click "OK" to enter the next step).
-Click " [1] to display relevant information detected on this phase, which provides references for troubleshooting.
+"indicates that commissioning is not passed on the phase and troubleshooting is required (after troubleshooting, the unit automatically enters the next step if no "OK" exists or click "OK" to enter the next step).
+Click "It o display relevant information detected on this phase, which provides references for troubleshooting.
 Click "Close" to close the information.

 During commissioning, click "Stop" to stop commissioning and then click "Start" to continue commissioning till commissioning ends.
-"Back" and "Skip" are provided in "10 ODU Valves Check
+"Back" and "Skip" are provided in "10 ODU Valves Check Before Startup".

-Before Startup".
 When an exception occurs in step 10, click "Back" to return to step 9 and then click "OK" in step 9 to perform commissioning again for step 10.
 If a U6 fault (valve exception) occurs in step 10, users can click "Skip" to skip the fault.
 For other faults, "Skip" is unavailable.